 A corporation is its own legal entity (considered its own “person”) where the shareholders (business owners) are not personally liable, unlike a sole proprietorship or partnership.

 In Canada you have the option of incorporating federally or provincially.

 Federal Incorporation: You can incorporate your business federally by filing online (for $200) or by mail, fax or in person (for $250).
 If you're ready to incorporate, you can apply online.

 Provincial Incorporation: You can incorporate your business with most provinces and territories online.
 Not surprisingly each has a different process.
 I've put together all the links for you, so choose which area you would like to register with: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, PEI, Quebec, Saskatchewan, Yukon.

 Although you are not required to use a third party to register your business, you can.
 It can also free up your time so that you can concentrate on other aspects of setting up your business for that launch date set in your mind.
 Ownr is a convenient way to register or incorporate your business.
-They provide an all-in-one service that will register your business on your behalf and for an affordable price (under $30 if you’re registering as a sole proprietor).
-The good news is, when you register through Ownr and open an RBC business banking account within the first 60 days of registering, you will receive a credit of $60 though RBC (yes, they PAY YOU to register your business).
+They provide an all-in-one service that will register your business on your behalf and for an affordable price.
+The good news is, when you register through Ownr and open an RBC business banking account within the first 60 days of registering, you will receive a discount of 20% though RBC (yes, they PAY YOU to register your business).
 This is just a mini business hack we’re letting you in on so that you can save money and costs towards starting your business!